JasonBock/PartiallyApplied/docs/Quickstart.md

 ### Special Cases

 There are a couple of cases where PartiallyApplied will create custom delegates to support the targeted method.
 These cases are:

 * If the method has over 16 parameters
 * If the method has a `ref` or `ret return` return values
 * If the method has a `ref struct` type for a parameter that is **not** used in partial application.
-* If the method has any default values for a parameter For example, if you use PartiallyApplied to create a PAF for a method with default values for parameters:
+* If the method has any default values for a parameter

+For example, if you use PartiallyApplied to create a PFA for a method with default values for parameters:
 ```
 public static class Maths
 {